 Free Central Heating for over 60s, over 70s and over 80s - Pensioners and the Elderly .

-The government is providing free central heating to homes in the United Kingdom for pensioners and those in their 60s, 70s and 80s.
+The government is providing free central heating to homes in the United Kingdom for pensioners and those in (and over) their 60s, 70s and 80s.
 Simply fill out our simple online application form to check if you qualify!

 Every senior individual receiving pension credit would receive free central heating installation, according to the Chancellor.
 He also announced a £300 award for retirees who are not on means-tested pensions, which is accessible to anyone regardless of income and may be used to pay for installing central heating for the first time.
 He also promised to assist the over-60s in improving the insulation of their homes.